kanna5/brave-byom-proxy/README.md

 # Brave-BYOM-Proxy

-A small proxy script that addresses issues when using Leo (Brave’s built-in AI assistant) with Bring Your Own Model (BYOM):
+A small proxy script that enables the use of OpenAI's flagship models in Brave Browser's Assistant (Leo) via Bring Your Own Model (BYOM).

-- Unable to use OpenAI’s reasoning models like gpt-5, o3, etc.
-  Brave adds a `temperature` parameter that these models don’t support.
-The proxy removes it before sending the request to OpenAI’s endpoint.
-- Timeout.
-  Brave waits for approximately one minute, which is sometimes too short for reasoning models.
-The proxy sends a keep-alive message every 10 seconds so the browser keeps waiting.
+## Why

+The BYOM feature in Brave is not compatible with OpenAI's flagship models (e.g., GPT-5) because it always adds a `temperature` body parameter in API calls, which the newer models do not support, thus causing a 400 response from OpenAI's API and making it unusable.

+The proxy script strips the unsupported parameters, extends the timeout to allow models to reason longer, and adds a few adjustable parameters.

 ## Usage